elleeott/WPOC-boilerplate/wp-content/plugins/simple-facebook-connect/readme.txt

 The Comments module will automatically use Facebook avatars for users that leave comments using Facebook.

 The Login module can optionally make the system use Facebook avatars instead of Gravatars, for users that have connected their accounts to Facebook.
-This is disabled by default, because Facebook avatars are of much lower quality than Gravatars, and they do not look particularly good.
-However, to use FB Avatars anyway, add this line of code to your wp-config.php file:

-define('SFC_USE_FB_AVATARS',true);

 == Screenshots ==